secretstartups/handbook/hiring/candidate/faq/index.html.md

 ### Screening Call expectations

 If it is determined that you qualify for continued consideration, the assigned Recruiter will conduct a screening call with you.
-Calls can last anywhere between 10 and 30 minutes, depending on the conversation.
+Calls can last anywhere between 30 and 40 minutes (some specialist roles require more time), depending on the conversation.
 The Recruiter will wait 5 minutes for you to show up to the appointed video call, which is always shared via email.
 If you do not show up to the interview, or do not reach out in advance to reschedule, you will be classified as a no show and be disqualified.
 We will unreject when circumstances beyond your control cause you to miss a scheduled call.

 You, the recruiter or the hiring manager can terminate the discussion at any point during the interview if either party determines that it isn’t a fit.
 Be as transparent and honest as possible and provide feedback.